-It is similar with fear: That big, panic-inducing fear – it does not return in the original intensity as before desensitization.
-But it can be triggered again to a lesser extent- in unprepared moments of fright, when body and mind are tired, drained and stressed.
+It is similar to fear: That big, panic-inducing fear – it does not return in the original intensity as before desensitization.
+But it can be triggered again to a lesser extent- in unprepared moments of fright, when body and mind are tired, drained, and stressed.

 Yet, I have learned a lot about fear.
 I have learned that my fear is often based on ignorance.
-Not every spider, snake or scorpion stings and bites just out of the blue – if I stay calm and don’t give the animals a reason for starting their attack or defence programs – then, usually, hardly anything can happen.
+Not every spider, snake, or scorpion stings and bites just out of the blue – if I stay calm and don’t give the animals a reason for starting their attack or defense programs – then, usually, hardly anything can happen.

 Ranger Training in South Africa